OxHainan/cloak-docs/docs/source/started/quick-start.rst

         }
     }

-For demonstrating the demo.cloak, we suppose that a test account is:
+For demonstrating the demo.cloak, We use the following test account as an example.

 .. code::